 3. Bobor – Cambodian Porridge

-One of the popular breakfast foods of the Cambodian is rice porridge called Bobor.
+One of the popular Cambodian breakfasts is rice porridge called Bobor.
 This dish has a long longevity in Cambodian history, which is shown at the event that the bobor recipe even appeared in an engraving from Angkor era in the 10th century.
 It will be an amazing experience if you sit in a small alley in Cambodia and eat a bowl of warm bobor.

 Cambodian Breakfast Influenced by China